As usually understood, there are three points to belief in the doctrine of original sin:

 Generally speaking, what people believe about it – if they even think about it at all – is determined by what they have been taught through centuries of church tradition.
-There is enormous pressure on church leaders to conform to tradition and, until now, little or no reason for deviation.
+There is enormous pressure on church leaders to conform to tradition and, until now, little or no reason for re-thinking.

-Now, however, churches in the West are declining and some old traditions are falling under scrutiny of common sense and renewed investigation.
+Now, however, churches in the West are declining, and some old traditions are falling under scrutiny of common sense and renewed investigation.
 People today are smarter and asking penetrating questions.

-It is time to restudy and rethink some questionable doctrines to see what the Bible actually says and to have the courage to challenge traditions not objectively grounded in scripture.
+It's time to restudy and rethink some questionable doctrines to see what the Bible actually says and to have the courage to challenge traditions not objectively grounded in scripture.

 The purpose of this study is to go all the way back to the original New Testament manuscripts – the same thing that theologians do – and see for ourselves what the Bible teaches (or doesn't teach) about original sin.